ace-bioinformatics/ace-hpc-wiki/docs/getting-started/connecting.md

    Launch a terminal application on your computer.
 For Windows users, this could be a tool like PuTTY or the Windows Subsystem for Linux (WSL) terminal.
 For Mac and Linux users, the default terminal application will suffice.

 2. **Enter the SSH Command**
-   In the terminal, enter the following command to connect to the ACEBDIS HPC Cluster:
+   In the terminal, enter the following command to connect to the ACE HPC Cluster:
    ```bash
    ssh <username>@biocompace.ace.ac.ug